hackclub/hackclub/workshops/Simple Js Clock/README.md

 ## 3) JavaScript

-Before Panicking, let me ensure you that there's really only 20 lines of JavaScript code!
+Before panicking, let me ensure you that there's really only 20 lines of JavaScript code!

 Go to your `script.js` file.
 First let us link the `<div>` tags in our HTML to JavaScript: